 New Zealand Parliament Buildings

 The focus of the parliamentary district is obviously the New Zealand Parliament Buildings, where the national government sits.

-Several distinct buildings make up the complex here, with the most iconic being the modern Beehive, opened in 1977.
-It’s a strange looking circular building (which apparently makes office shapes quite impractical) that is ten stories high with a copper roof.
+Several distinct buildings make up the complex here, with the most iconic being the modern Beehive, which opened in 1977.
+It’s a strange-looking circular building (which apparently makes office shapes quite impractical) that is ten stories high with a copper roof.
 It’s used by the executive wing, with the Cabinet rooms on the top floor and the Prime Minister’s office one level down from that.

 Next to The Beehive is Parliament House, the main building that has The Chamber for parliamentary business, as well as other important rooms.
 It looks the most traditional, built between 1914 and 1922 in an Edwardian neoclassical style.

-You can go inside the parliament buildings on a guided tour that take you to places like The Chamber, Grand Hall, Parliamentary Library, and Beehive theatre.
+You can go inside the parliament buildings on a guided tour that takes you to places like The Chamber, Grand Hall, Parliamentary Library, and Beehive Theatre.
 It’s free but you need to book in advance here.

 Old Government Buildings